wso2-extensions/mi-connector-bigquery/docs/jobs.md

 ```

 **Properties**
 * useQueryCache: Specifies whether to look for the result in the query cache.
-The default value is true.
+The default value is **true**.
 * timeoutMs: Specifies how long (in milliseconds) the system should wait for the query to complete before expiring and returning the request.
 * query: A query string (required) that complies with the BigQuery query syntax.
 * dryRun: If set to **true**, BigQuery does not run the job.
 Instead, if the query is valid, BigQuery returns statistics about the job.
 If the query is invalid, an error returns.
 The default value is **false**.